castle-engine/cge-www/htdocs/wp/wp-content/plugins/check-email/readme.txt

 - <strong>SMTP</strong> - Its allow you to setup your own smtp through Check & Email Log SMTP form.
 - <strong>Multisite Configure</strong> - Its allow to configure global setting for all your sites.
 - <strong>Encoding</strong> - Its allow to encode emails and phone in page content.
-- <strong>Outlook / MS 360</strong> - Its allow to send email using 360 / outlook configuration.
+- <strong>Outlook / MS 360</strong> - Its allow to send email using 360 / outlook configuration <a href="https://check-email.tech/docs/knowledge-base/microsoft-365-outlook-smtp-support-in-check-log-email/">Learn More</a>.
+- <strong>Gmail SMTP</strong> - Its allow to send email gmail configuration <a href="https://check-email.tech/docs/knowledge-base/gmail-smtp-support-in-check-log-email/">Learn More</a>.
-- <strong>Email Spam Testing</strong> - Its allow to testing of your mail for accurate delivery.
+- <strong>Email Spam Testing</strong> - Its allow to testing of your mail for accurate delivery <a href="https://check-email.tech/docs/knowledge-base/how-to-use-the-email-spam-analyzer-an-essential-tool-for-every-e-commerce-store/">Learn More</a>.

 == Features of the plugin Check & Log Email ==